webciter/setTextGradient/README.md

 <h3>Description</h3>
-Set the Gradient of a TextNode without effecting the Layout, you just pass in the class name into the function Element.setTextGradientClass then this will aplly the same text gradient to all nested elements
+Set the Gradient of a TextNode without effecting the Layout, you just pass in the class name into the function Element.setTextGradientClass then this will apply the same text gradient to all nested TextNode elements

 <h3>Assign a Class</h3>